Government mail service may be affected by the Canada Post labour disruption. See how to send and receive government mail during this time.

 - How Bill 18 addresses the panel’s Phase 1 recommendations

-Phase 2 Recommendations
+Phase 2 recommendations

 In Phase 2, the panel focused on examining the system more broadly to address the systemic issues that lead children into government care, and to strengthen Alberta's child intervention system as a whole.

 As part of this work, the panel reviewed legislation, policies, current practices, literature, relevant data, and past recommendations, including those from the Office of the Child and Youth Advocate and the Auditor General of Alberta.
-It is also soilcited feedback from subject matter experts, Albertans with lived experience, and frontline staff.
+It also solcited feedback from subject matter experts, Albertans with lived experience, and frontline staff.

 The panel also met with Indigenous leaders, communities and families across Alberta to hear how the child intervention system could be improved.
 This included meeting with band designates, Delegated First Nation Agencies, First Nations Chiefs and Métis stakeholders, as well as visits to Indigenous communities in Treaty 6, Treaty 7 and Treaty 8.